huggingface/transformers/examples/research_projects/robust-speech-event/README.md

 like the one in step 5.
 The Dockerfile for it is available here:
 [baaastijn/Dockerimages](https://github.com/baaastijn/Dockerimages/tree/main/Hugginface_challenge_speech).
 Once you've built your image, push it to https://hub.docker.com/ and select it during the OVHcloud job creation.

+For more quick tutorials about OVHcloud AI products, check out the showcase https://vimeo.com/showcase/8903300

 ## How to combine n-gram with acoustic model